Redact0r/catechism-discord-bot/README.md

 # Popebot

 A discord bot for quoting the Catechism of the Catholic Church and maintaining humor and purity in your Catholic discord server.
-Featuring Saint John Paul II.
+Featuring an image of Saint John Paul II.

 ### Commands